 - Make it spicy: Add some heat to your shrimp by sprinkling them with red pepper flakes before roasting them.
 If you are poaching your shrimp, serve them with a spicy sauce.

 - Make it Mexican: Mexican shrimp cocktail is a spicy, tomato-based dish with tons of flavor.
-To make, toss your cooked shrimp with diced cucumbers, avocados, red onion, cilantro, jalapenos, and tomatoes.
+To make it, toss your cooked shrimp with diced cucumbers, avocados, red onion, cilantro, jalapenos, and tomatoes.
 Then add some V8 juice, lime juice, and hot sauce if desired.
 For a thicker sauce, use ketchup instead of V8.

 - Try Old Bay: One of my favorite ways to add flavor to shrimp is to toss it in Old Bay seasonings before roasting it.
 You can also add a healthy dose of Old Bay to the poaching liquid.